saimangena20/Predictive-maintenance-for-machine-Failure/README.md

 5. Final Model Performance
 The Random Forest Classifier achieved a strong F1-score, demonstrating its capability to identify rare machine failures effectively.
 The confusion matrix shows that the model is highly successful at correctly classifying normal operations while also identifying a substantial number of actual failure cases.

-Getting Started
-You can explore the full code and run this project yourself by clicking on the link below.

-Open in Google Colab https://colab.research.google.com/drive/1y2FJaU7RBheJxHUmNJ5SIXtaISa0w4an